weecology/data-sharing-paper/data_sharing_ms.md

 Metadata is information about the data including how it was collected, what the units of measurement are, and descriptions of how to best use the data [@michener2012].
 Clear metadata makes it easier to figure out if a dataset is appropriate for a project.
 It also makes data easier to use by both the original investigators and by other scientists by making it easy to figure out how to work with the data.
-Without clear metadata, datasets can be overlooked or go unused due to the difficulty of understanding the data [@fraser1999; @zimmerman2003] and, as a result, can become less useful over time [@michener1997].
+Without clear metadata, datasets can be overlooked or go unused due to the difficulty of understanding the data [@fraser1999; @zimmerman2003].
+Undocumented data also becomes less useful over time as information about the data is gradually lost [@michener1997].

-Metadata can take several forms, including descriptive file and column names, a written description of the data, images (i.e.,_ maps, photographs), and specially structured information that can be read by computers (i.e., machine readable).
+Metadata can take several forms, including descriptive file and column names, a written description of the data, images (i.e., maps, photographs), and specially structured information that can be read by computers (i.e., machine readable metadata).
 Good metadata should provide the following information [@michener1997; @zimmerman2003; @strasser2012]:

 * The what, when, where, and how of data collection.